-Performance Measures Threshold Target Maximum Actual Results Consolidated AFFO \$398.2M \$404.9M \$411.1M \$412.5M Consolidated Adjusted EBITDA \$807.7M \$811.7M \$816.5M \$812.7M Net Leverage 6.35x 6.10x 5.85x 6.33x Payout opportunity as a % of target incentive opportunity 40% 80% 120% 74%
+Performance Measures Threshold Target Maximum Actual Results Consolidated AFFO \$378.3M \$384.3M \$390.3M \$389.5M Consolidated Adjusted EBITDA \$805.3M \$811.9M \$817.3M \$818.8M Net Leverage 6.12x 5.87x 5.62x 5.99x

 Individual Performance.
-The remaining 20% of the cash incentive opportunities for the NEOs was based on individual performance metrics specifically developed for each NEO to drive our corporate performance, achieve our annual operating plan and enhance the efficiency of each NEO's area of responsibility and the processes overseen.
-The individual performance goals generally included the completion or implementation of various projects, improvements, streamlines and/or processes supplementary to each of their primary executive management roles within the Company, including the following: for Mr. Gunderman, facilitating Windstream dialogue and relationship, executing strategy and response to the Windstream bankruptcy and executing organic and sustainable growth within our various business lines; for Mr. Wallace, implementing improvements to internal controls over financial reporting, developing liquidity and capital financing plans in response to the Windstream bankruptcy, implementing tax strategies for current year transactions and managing investor outreach efforts; and for Mr. Heard, developing and executing general legal and litigation strategies related to Windstream bankruptcy and tax strategies for current year transactions.
+The remaining 25% of the cash incentive opportunities for the NEOs was based on individual performance metrics specifically developed for each NEO to drive our corporate performance, achieve our annual operating plan and enhance the efficiency of each NEO's area of responsibility and the processes overseen.
+The individual performance goals generally included the completion or implementation of various projects, improvements, streamlines and/or processes supplementary to each of their primary executive management roles within the Company, including the following: for Mr. Gunderman, facilitating improved Windstream dialogue and relationship, positioning Uniti and its business for execution after Windstream's bankruptcy, and executing organic and sustainable growth within our various business lines; for Mr. Wallace, development and execution of resolution of the Windstream bankruptcy, overseeing transition of outside auditing firm upon the Audit Committee's approval, developing and implementing liquidity and capital financing plans to improve the balance sheet, including refinancing first lien debt, and managing investor outreach efforts; and for Mr. Heard, development and execution of general legal and litigation strategies, including with respect to resolution of the Windstream bankruptcy.
 The determination of the achievement of each NEO's individual performance metrics is made by the Compensation Committee in its discretion.
-Based on the Compensation Committee's review of each NEO's performance versus his individual performance goals, an NEO could earn an individual performance payout of 0% to 150% of target, with the Compensation Committee using positive or negative discretion regarding the exact payout relative to the NEO's performance.